 In other words, a spend-weighted taxonomy might look something like this 10 years from now:

-These categories are high-value if solved, but require both more data and more analytics to solve than many of the lower-hanging commercialization questions.
+These categories are high-value if solved, but require both more data and health analytics to solve than many of the lower-hanging commercialization questions.
 If I’m directionally correct, then the huge growth in health analytics could completely transform the healthcare system and deliver significant benefits for patients.
-There truly has never been a more exciting time to be working in the space.
+There truly has never been a more exciting time to be working in health data and health analytics.

 Special thanks to Bob Borek, who was the primary author of this post, and to Jacob Stern, who prepared early drafts.
 This taxonomy and our predictions were guided by discussions with Datavant clients, presenter lists at HIMSS and other conferences, and the excellent book Analytics in Healthcare and the Life Sciences.
 If you’re interested in continuing the conversation directly, please drop us a note here.